-The accident is investigation.
+6. An eye witness the accident said the driver appeared to be drunk.
+He pleaded guilty two charges theft.
+8. Counsel the defence addressed the jury and the judge summed 9.
+He was released parole after serving two years.
+10. He tried to rob a bank and was caught the act.
+11. The police are conducting an inquiry his death.
+12. 13.
+14. The accident is investigation.
 The two men were framed murder.

-Material found the crime scene incriminates the defendant.

-He is now free bail.

-The witness was questioned her husband's disappearance.

-I demand my right a trial jury.

-He was arrested a charge of burglary.

-He was arrested a charge of burglary.
-She was acquitted murdering her husband.

-The coroner performed an autopsy the murder victim's body.

-The company is suing a former employee slander.

-They were executed despite international appeal pardon.

-He was denied parole.

-The was defined parole.

-Choose the word or phrase (from the list) that best completes each of the tences below.
-Change the grammatical form of the word or phrase if essary.

-amban of to enten to undentalize to some joil to being to police to pland

-ember of, to enter, to undertake, to serve, jail, to bring, to police, to plead,

-leliver, forensics, to take, to incriminate, to retire, to press, to identify,

-uittal, to release, to pronounce, to receive, a shred of

-I never doubted that they the correct verdict.

-The two men were arrested only a week after they from prison.

-Adams a plea of 'not guilty'.

-After a six hour trial, the jury before bringing a verdict of guilty.

-Several jurors voted for

-He was locked up in the county
+16. Material found the crime scene incriminates the defendant.
+17. He is now free bail.
+18. The witness was questioned her husband's disappearance.
+19. I demand my right a trial jury.
+20. He was arrested a charge of burglary.
+21. She was acquitted murdering her husband.
+22. The coroner performed an autopsy the murder victim's body.
+23. The company is suing a former employee slander.
+24. They were executed despite international appeal pardon.
+25. He was denied parole.
+Choose the word or phrase (from the list) that best completes each of the ences below.
+Change the grammatical form of the word or phrase if necessary: deliv ember of, to enter, to undertake, to serve, jail, to bring, to police, to plead, to ver, forensics, to take, to incriminate, to retire, to press, to identify, acquittal, lease, to pronounce, to receive, a shred of.
+1. I never doubted that they the correct verdict.
+2. The two men were arrested only a week after they from prison.
+3. Adams a plea of "not guilty".
+4. After a six hour trial, the jury before bringing a verdict of guilty.
+5. Several jurors voted for 6.
+He was locked up in the county 7.
 She is the bar.

-He refused to answer questions for fear he himself.

-The judge sentence on him.

-He a 10-year sentence for armed robbery.
+8. He refused to answer questions for fear he himself.
+9. The judge sentence on him.
+10. He a 10-year sentence for armed robbery.

-He not guilty by reason of insanity.

-She into custody as a suspect.

-The claimant an action against the bank.

-He a fair trial.

-The witness positively the suspect in the crime.

-The bank legal proceedings against him.

-There is not evidence in her favor.

-The officers the streets for reckless drivers.

-19. As it was his first offence, the store agreed charges.

-20. The showed he was at the scene of the crime.
+- 11. He not guilty by reason of insanity. - 12.
+She into custody as a suspect. - 13.
+The claimant an action against the bank. - 14.
+He a fair trial. - 15.
+The witness positively the suspect in the crime. - 16.
+The bank legal proceedings against him. - 17.
+There is not evidence in her favor. - 18.
+The officers the streets for reckless drivers. - 19.
+As it was his first offence, the store agreed charges. - 20.
+The showed he was at the scene of the crime.